 - Attend your local hospital’s emergency department

-For further information and services please visit our Suicide: Where to get help page.
+For further information and services please visit our Get help with professional support page.

 Someone you trust